 5.3.4.3 Preliminary level of consensus for this recommendation

-The WG appears to have consensus for this recommendation, but it should be noted that no formal consensus call was undertaken.
-Such a formal consensus call will be conducted once the recommendation is finalized following review of the public comments received on this Initial Report.
+The WG came to full consensus for this recommendation.

 5.3.4.4 Expected impact of the proposed recommendation

 It is anticipated that the execution of the pilot will benefit the policy process by providing the ability for more fact-based decision making in the evaluation of issues and group deliberations.
 It is possible that the proper analysis of data and metrics around certain issues may mitigate the need for extensive policy efforts, or should a policy effort be required, that proper policy solutions be created that are the most appropriate to address the issue.
 It is anticipated that the pilot effort will require funds as a part of ICANN’s Policy budget with each pilot request being reviewed.
 Funds and additional resources for the pilot effort will be assessed, but the demand of such pilot requests should be considered an investment of improvement rather than just a cost against budget.